-After you plan your learning segment, you will then teach the learning segment, making a videorecording of your interactions with students during instruction.
+You will then teach the learning segment, making a videorecording of your interactions with students during instruction.
 You will also assess, informally and formally, students' learning throughout the learning segment.
 Upon completion of the three tasks, you will submit artifacts from the tasks (e.g., lesson plans, clips from your videorecording, assessment materials, instructional materials, student work samples), as well as commentaries that you have written to explain and reflect on the Planning, Instruction, and Assessment components of the tasks.
 The artifacts and commentaries for each task will then be evaluated using rubrics especially developed for each task.